nouhoum/ansible-ec2-play/README.md

 ````
     ssh-agent && ssh-add ~/path/to/foo.pem
 ````
-5. Edit `hostIds` and enter your ec2 instance id(s), one per line.
-Keep this file up to date as you add and remove EC2 instances.
-6. Run `bin/makeHostIni` to create or update `hosts.ini`.
-Do this every time you add an ec2 instance id to `hostIds`.
+6. Run `bin/hostIni` to create or update `hosts.ini`.
    You also need to do this each time an AWS EC2 instance is restarted unless you have provisioned permanent IP addresses.
+5. Edit `hostIds` and enter the instance id(s) of pre-existing EC2 instances, one per line.
+   This file is automatically kept up to date by the `bin/` scripts as you add and remove EC2 and RDS instances.

 ## Bash Scripts
 The `bin` directory contains bash scripts for [EC2](EC2.md) and [RDS](RDS.md) operation, and also contains undocumented utility bash scripts.